James Annesley: Historiography

 The Annesley case attracted enormous interest in both Dublin and London.
 Abridged trial reports appeared in daily newspapers and periodicals, such as the Gentleman's Magazine, and 15 separate accounts of the trial were printed.

 Fictionalised accounts circulated in literature during and soon after the events.
 Eliza Haywood's novel Memoirs of an Unfortunate Young Nobleman (1743) was published before the major trial, and narrates a wildly inaccurate imagining of James' life in the American Colonies.
 In Tobias Smollett's novel Peregrine Pickle (1751), Smollett says he was a surgeon's mate in the Royal Navy contemporaneous with James Annesley's tenure in the same.
 It is stated that the story of James Annesley inspired Sir Walter Scott in writing Guy Mannering (1815), though the author never claimed such directly.
 It is claimed that Kidnapped by Robert Louis Stevenson was inspired by the events of James Annesley's life.
 In 2014, David Marlett published a historical novel based on the life of James Annesley, Fortunate Son: A Novel of the Greatest Trial in Irish History.

 There have been a number of nonfiction works on the subject including Charles Reade's The Wandering Heir (1872).

 In 2010 A. Roger Ekirch published Birthright: The True Story That Inspired Kidnapped, a biography of James Annesley.
 Ekirch wrote that, while historians had long dismissed many details of Annesley's story as fiction, he had found a trove of legal documents that show that the story as traditionally told was mostly true.
 Ekirch's book was the first about the case since Andrew Lang edited The Annesley Case in 1912.
 The Johnsonian scholar and mystery writer Lillian de la Torre extensively researched unpublished documents in Ireland in the early 1960s, but her long projected book still remained in manuscript at the time of her death.
 She did, however, publish a number of articles in scholarly journals on aspects of Annesley's life.
+She also mentioned the case in passing in her note to her "Dr. Johnson" detective story "The Lost Heir" published in The Return of Dr. Sam Johnson, Detector, though the plot of the story is based chiefly on the later Tichbourne case.